 The residential option is not available for students who will not yet be 15 by the beginning of the program.

 Program supervision is provided by trained resident advisers (RAs), college and graduate students from over 65 U.S. universities who participate in Columbia’s Internship in Building Community.
 Resident advisers are available to students around-the-clock, seven days a week.

 With an average of ten students per RA, no student gets lost in the crowd.
 RAs and students get to know each other well, and students learn about college life from trusted mentors.

 Resident advisers look after the safety of the students with the utmost care.
 During residential orientation on check-in day, students are instructed in basic safety measures, particularly for life in New York City.
 The residential orientation is also an ice-breaking and group-bonding session.
-Behavioral Standards, including curfew and sign-out procedures, are strictly enforced.
+Community Standards, including curfew and sign-out procedures, are strictly enforced.